-Said so, a power generator it's an absolute must for me to support my home-office when the power goes away.
+Said so, a power generator is an absolute must for me to support my home-office when the power goes away.

-A nice feature for a power generator to have it's the auto-start: when the power goes away, the power generator will automatically kick-in and supply your loads (who wants to go out to pull the choke lever on a rainy, cold day?).
+A nice feature for a power generator to have is auto-start: when the power goes away, the power generator will automatically kick-in and supply your loads.

 In my case, I wanted to have a cheap auto-start generator to supply my studio (that is a small Dell R210, a backup tape and a workstation all protected by an UPS), but I've found that these are quite expensive.
 So I've opted for something cheaper: a generator with electric start and some DIY fun to turn it into an auto-start gen :)